 Fighting continues along southern and eastern fronts, as AFU and Moscow’s forces exchange territory

-On Sunday, the Institute for the Study of War (ISW) reported that AFU troops have clawed back some positions along the Kupyansk-Svatove-Kreminna over the weekend, regaining territory northwest of Svatove.
+On Sunday, the Institute for the Study of War (ISW) reported that AFU troops had clawed back some positions along the Kupyansk-Svatove-Kreminna over the weekend, regaining territory northwest of Svatove.
 Geolocated footage published over the weekend indicates that the AFU recently took over windbreaks west of Kyslivka.

 Advertisement